maxim-gulik/dots-client/README.md

 Like any new approach, this solution has an entry threshold.
 It requires a certain level of technical erudition from a developer (can take some additional time to understand the philosophy of the system and its components)

 # What to do with legacy solution
-Regarding the legacy games, the best strategy here is not refactor anything without any strong business needs.
+Regarding the legacy tools (submodules, .unitypackages, upm packages, etc), the best strategy here is not to refactor anything without any strong business needs.
-But, legacy tools (submodules, .unitypackages, upm packages, etc) can be very helpful and save a lot of development time.
-In case of necessity to use a legacy tool in a new game, it must be analyzed and refactored in accordance with standards of the new approach.
+But, in case of necessity to use a legacy tool in a new game, it must be at least analized and discussed with business side posibility to refactor it in accordance with standards of the new approach.

 # Project structure
 ![image](https://user-images.githubusercontent.com/98963961/154385556-9da7b44f-7fcd-41be-806e-dfd3d4b0aad4.png)